honkyhank82/Smasher/README.md

 - ❌ iPhone / iOS
 - ❌ Tablets (may work, but not optimized)

+ATTN: If you are unable to install the app there is a web version.
+Go to  https://smasher-6xw7nhn0y-honkyhanks-projects.vercel.app for Smasher-Web.
+All of the same functionality of the app.

 ---

 ## 🆘 Troubleshooting & Common Issues